 Federal Perkins loans were provided by the US Department of Education and named in honor of former US House of Representatives member Carl D. Perkins.
 The Perkins loan program was specially designed for students who found themselves in extreme financial situations and came with a lot of perks.
-For instance, interest doesn’t actually start to build upon these loans until the borrower actually starts making their repayments.
+For instance, interest doesn’t actually to build upon these loans until the borrower actually starts making their repayments.

 As stated above, the loan program ended in September of 2017 after failing to be renewed in Congress.
 But the Perkins Loan Cancellation and Discharge program exist to help teachers and other Perkins loan borrowers to get parts of these loans forgiven.
 Teachers who took out Perkins loans can benefit greatly from this program, effectively getting all of their loans forgiven, subject to certain requirements.

 The following eligibility requirements will need to be met in order to qualify for this kind of teacher loan forgiveness:

 - Workplace – Just like with the Teacher Loan Forgiveness program, you’ll need to be working in a low-income school in order to qualify for Perkins Teacher Loan Forgiveness.
 If you don’t work at a low-income school or agency, you can still potentially qualify if you teach math, science, special education, foreign languages, bilingual education, or other fields and subjects that are deemed to have a shortage in qualified teachers by the state.